datacenter/aci-monitoring-stack/README.md

 ## Config Preparation

 The ACI Monitoring Stack is a combination of several [Charts](charts/aci-monitoring-stack/charts), if you are familiar with Helm you are aware of the struggle to propagate dynamic values to sub-charts.
-For example it is not possible to pass to a sub-chart the name of a service in a dynamic way.
+For example, it is not possible to pass to a sub-chart the name of a service in a dynamic way.

 In order to simplify the user experience the `chart` comes with a few pre-configured parameters that are populated in the configurations of the various sub-charts.

-For example the ACI Exporter Service Name is pre configured as `aci-exporter-svc` and this value is then passed to Prometheus as service Discovery URL.
+For example the aci-exporter Service Name is pre-configured as `aci-exporter-svc` and this value is then passed to Prometheus as service Discovery URL.

 All these values can be customized and if you need to you can refer to the [Values](charts/aci-monitoring-stack/values.yaml) file.

-*Note:* This is the first HELM char `camrossi` created and he is sure it can be improved.
+*Note:* This is the first HELM char `camrossi` created, and he is sure it can be improved.
 If you have suggestions they are extremely welcome! :)

-### ACI Exporter
+### The aci-exporter

-ACI Exporter is the bridge between your Cisco ACI environment and the Prometheus monitoring ecosystem, for it to works it needs to know:
+The aci-exporter is the bridge between your Cisco ACI environment and the Prometheus monitoring ecosystem, for it to works it needs to know:
 - `fabrics`: A list of fabrics and how to connect to the APICs.
   - Requires a **ReadOnly** **Admin** User
 - `service_discovery`: Configure if devices are reachable via Out Of Band (`oobMgmtAddr`) or InBand (`inbMgmtAddr`).